-Musings of a KonMari Consultant and Professional Organizer in Austin, TX
+Musings of a Certified KonMari Consultant and Professional Organizer in Austin, TX

 My latest adventure in tidying was with a client with three small children.
 She contacted me for help organizing a playroom that had just been ravaged by the spoils of a generous Christmas season.
 Most parents know what that feels like -- and it’s certainly not merry or bright.

 My client faced two major dilemmas: 1) the space was large, yet there was still stuff covering every surface, and 2) she feared having to negotiate with three kids under the age of six about what stayed and what was donated or recycled.
 We addressed these concerns with a simple three-step process.

 First, let’s talk about large rooms.
 When it comes to clutter, sometimes too much space can wreak as much havoc as too little space, because when an area is large, and especially when it is undefined, there's an assumption that there's ample space for everything—- it becomes a catch-all for stuff, big and small.
 This was the case for my client’s playroom, and she felt like she was drowning in a sea of toys, books, puzzle and lego pieces, and the dress-up accessories of all kinds.